hbctraining/DGE_workshop/lessons/02_DEG_QC_analysis.md

 rld <- rlog(dds, blind=TRUE)
 ```

-The `rlog` function returns a `DESeqTransform`, another type of DESeq-specific object.
+The `rlog` function returns a `DESeqTransform` object, another type of DESeq-specific object.
 The reason you don't just get a matrix of transformed values is because all of the parameters (i.e. size factors) that went in to computing the rlog transform are stored in that object.
 We will be using this object to plot figures for quality assessment.

 ## Quality assessment and exploratory analysis
 <img src="../img/slide12_DGE.png" width="400">